 Students who are unable to meet a course requirement due to illness in any form should advise the instructor at the earliest opportunity.
-The instructor may, at his discretion, require submission of medical certificates for verification of absence for reasons of illness, especially when this coincides with a significant assessment period.
+The student must contact his or her academic counselor who may, at his or her discretion, require submission of medical certificates for verification of absence for reasons of illness, especially when this coincides with a significant assessment period.